-The accompanying unaudited condensed consolidated interim financial statements of the Company are presented in U.S. dollars and in conformity with accounting principles generally accepted in the United States of America ("GAAP") pursuant to the rules and regulations of the SEC and reflect all adjustments, consisting only of normal recurring adjustments, which are, in the opinion of management, necessary for a fair presentation of the financial position as of June 30, 2021, and the results of operations and cash flows for the periods presented.
+The accompanying unaudited condensed interim financial statements of the Company are presented in U.S. dollars and in conformity with accounting principles generally accepted in the United States of America ("GAAP") pursuant to the rules and regulations of the SEC and reflect all adjustments, consisting only of normal recurring adjustments, which are, in the opinion of management, necessary for a fair presentation of the financial position as of March 31, 2021, and the results of operations and cash flows for the periods presented.
 Certain information and disclosures normally included in financial statements prepared in accordance with GAAP have been omitted pursuant to such rules and regulations.
-Interim results are not necessarily indicative of results for a full year or any later period.
-Certain reclassifications have been made to the December 31, 2020 balance sheet to conform to the current presentation.
+Interim results are not necessarily indicative of results for a full year.

-The accompanying unaudited condensed consolidated interim financial statements should be read in conjunction with the Company's audited financial statements and notes thereto included in the Company's final prospectus dated July 28, 2020, as well as the Company's Annual Report, Amendment #1 on Form 10-K/A filed with the SEC on May 14, 2021.
+The accompanying unaudited condensed interim financial statements should be read in conjunction with the Company's audited financial statements and notes thereto included in the Company's final prospectus dated July 28, 2020, as well as the Company's Annual Report, Amendment #1 on Form 10-K/A filed with the SEC on May 14, 2021.